 Truffle is a mycorrhizal fungus which grow in a symbiotic relationship with suitable host trees, commonly English oak, Holm oak and Hazelnut.
 The tree roots are infected with the truffle mycorrhiza and planted out in prepared soil with a pH of 7.5 to 8.
 Truffles occur naturally in the limestone forests of Europe (mainly Spain, France, Italy,) but in recent years have been cultivated on soils modified by the introduction of lime and are grown in many countries of both the northern and southern hemispheres.
 Truffles are growing in every State and Territory of Australia except the Northern Territory.
 The truffles fruit each year and grow underground in increasing numbers, as the tree grows and the roots spread, taking the mycorrhiza with it.
-The truffles fruit in late spring, grows during the summer and autumn and mature with the onset of winter.
-They are harvested using trained dogs.
+The truffles fruit in late spring, grow during the summer and autumn and mature with the onset of winter.
+They are harvested in winter using trained dogs.
 Harvest can be from from late May to August, depending on the season and location, but in the Canberra region is usually mid June to mid August.

 The remains of truffle have been found in stone age middens, yet they still retain a great air of mystery.
 The Greeks thought they were caused by lightning and thunder and regarded them as seedlings of the Gods, warts of the earth, the spawn of sorcerers and witches.
 Aristotle declared them an aphrodisiac and Pythagoras agreed.
 The Romans were also fascinated and Apicius is on record as providing the first practical truffle recipes in Rome during the 4th century AD.
 Pliny the Elder, who documented the destruction of Pompeii, wrote about them!